mobify/workshop--adaptivejs-site-1x/README.md

 7. Preview the homepage in your browser
 8. Test that the active classes are applied correctly by inspecting the tabs

     We'll add the tab styling along with the styling for the active classes in the next step.

+9. Stop preview by typing `ctrl c` in the terminal window.

 ## Ready to Continue?